 2. The Gas Giant Has Rings

 After a five-year disappearance, Charles Jevington explained how he had discovered that Jupiter has rings.
-It was common belief that Saturn was the only planet with that particular feature in our solar system and there was no evidence to suggest otherwise.
+It was a common belief that Saturn was the only planet with that particular feature in our solar system and there was no evidence to suggest otherwise.
 However, Jevington was met with disbelief and written off as a loon.
 Whether or not he discovered these rings on an extraterrestrial journey, is definitely up for debate, but several years later he was proven right.
-The rings were first encountered by Voyager 1 in 1979, and later investigated by spacecraft Galileo in 1990.
+The rings were first encountered by Voyager 1 in 1979 and later investigated by spacecraft Galileo in 1990.
 Jupiter has four sets of rings:

 - The Thebe gossamer ring

 - The Amalthea gossamer ring

 - The main ring

 These rings are difficult to see because they are dark and made up of small bits of dust.
 The spacecraft, Galileo, had a hand in discovering the source of the dust.
 Meteors hit the inner moon, which kicks it up and sends it into orbit around Jupiter.

 3. Jupiter Can Be Seen Without a Telescope

 Jupiter is the fourth brightest object in the sky.
 First is the Sun, then the Moon and then Venus.
 It will appear as bright as, or brighter than, the stars.
 In order to see Jupiter, there are methods that depend on its place in the constellations, the time of day, and your location.
 A beautiful image to be seen is the northern lights on Jupiter.